isomerpages/mlaw-corp/news/speeches/_posts/2026-09-18-post-Opening Remarks by Minister for Law and Second Minister for Home Affairs Mr Edwin Tong SC.md

 ---
-title: Opening Remarks by Minister for Law and Second Minister for Home Affairs Mr Edwin Tong SC
+title: Opening Remarks by Minister for Law and Second Minister for Home Affairs Edwin Tong SC at the Dell InnovateFest 2026
-permalink: /opening-remarks-by-minister-for-law-and-second-minister-for-home-affairs-mr-edwin-tong-sc/
+permalink: /opening-remarks-by-minister-for-law-and-second-minister-for-home-affairs-edwin-tong-sc-dell-innovatefest-2026/
 date: 2026-09-18
 layout: post
 description: ""